mandar-342/GDG-Inductions-ML-Domain-/README(RAG).md

 # Task 2 – Analytical Chatbot (RAG & Explanation)

 ## 📌 Brief Task Description
-This project implements an **Analytical Chatbot** that allows users to ask natural language questions about stock market movements.
-The system identifies relevant stock tickers, analyzes recent price trends, retrieves contextual financial news, and explains market behavior using a **Retrieval-Augmented Generation (RAG)** approach.
+This task involves building an analytical chatbot that allows users to ask natural language questions about stock market movements.
+The system identifies relevant stock tickers from the query, analyzes recent price trends, and retrieves related financial news to provide contextual understanding of market behavior.

-This is an **individual task submission**, completed according to the provided instructions.
+The chatbot follows a Retrieval-Augmented Generation (RAG) approach, where external information is retrieved and combined with an LLM to generate clear explanations.
+A modular, agent-based architecture is used to separate intent understanding, news retrieval, trend analysis, and explanation generation.
+This task highlights the application of RAG, LLMs, and structured reasoning to explain real-world data.

 ---